-Moving to a new town, changing jobs, increased responsibilities at work, coping with an unexpected illness or developing a disability are also difficult life transitions.
-Research has shown that when stress accummulates, and your physical and emotional resources become depleted, illness and emotional struggles are common.
-Most of the time you don’t even realize the stress has piled up because it increases gradually – until unexpectedly you begin to lose your temper a lot, can’t sleep or just feel overwhelmed and depressed.
-It’s likely that what you’ve done in the past to manage stress no longer seem to help and you are not sure where to turn or what to do.
+Moving to a new area, changing jobs, coping with an unexpected illness or developing a disability are often very difficult life transitions.
+Most of the time you don’t even realize the early impact of stress because it increases gradually – until unexpectedly you begin to lose your temper a lot, can’t sleep or just feel overwhelmed and depressed.
+Perhaps what you’ve done in the past to manage stress no longer seem to help and you are not sure where to turn or what to do.

-For some, a job represents financial security, stability, and has likely become a big part of your identity, particularly if you spent extensive time at the organization.
+A job represents not only financial security, stability, it has likely become a big part of your identity.
 You have given your time, talent and your life to the company.
-You may have put up with difficult co-workers and an unreasonable or even abusive boss.
-You may have helped the company succeed, grow and increase its revenue.
-Your job was a big part of your life, and some of your closest friends may still be employed there.
-Perhaps you feel the company took not only your job, but also your security, future, friends and even your identity.
-You might not feel stuck, unsure of where to turn next.
+Perhaps you feel the company took not only your job, but also your security, future, social network and even your identity.
+You might feel stuck, unsure of where to turn next.

 My counseling approach varies depending on how the changes are affecting you and your individual needs.
 Sometimes knowing what to expect and having a map for the journey ahead is helpful.
-Very often, my assessment reveals a need to replenish physical and other resources.
-I can help you strengthen your resources.
+Very often, my assessment reveals a need to replenish your resources.
+I can help you strengthen those.
 We may build a plan for better self care.
 I may redirect and challenge your negative thoughts and perceptions that are perhaps standing in your way of feeling and functioning better.
 I can also encourage you to replace ineffective coping strategies with ones that are healthy and productive.